Much digital ink has been spilled on China’s DF-21D and DF-26, calling them killer missiles. How much of a threat are they?

 Experts Speak Out on the Chinese Missile Threat

 19FortyFive interviewed two Heritage Foundation scholars about the DF-21 and DF-26.
-Dean Cheng is the think tank’s senior research fellow at the Asian Studies Center.
+Dean Cheng is the think tank’s former senior research fellow at the Asian Studies Center.
 Brent Sadler is the senior research fellow for naval warfare and advanced technology for the Center for National Defense.

 Nuclear-capability Is Problematic